The Bankrate promise

 Installing safety features like storm-proof windows and doors, wind-rated garage door, home security system, automatic sprinklers and an impact-resistant roof may lower your homeowners insurance premium.

 An insurance score is not the same as your credit score, but takes your credit history into consideration and it can affect your homeowners insurance premium in most states.
-Insurance companies base premiums on risk and actuarial studies have shown that people with a lower insurance-based credit score tend to file more claims with higher payouts, according to the Triple-I.
+Insurance companies base premiums on risk and actuarial studies have shown that people with a lower insurance-based credit score tend to file more claims with higher payouts, according to the Insurance Information Institute (Triple-I).

 Unless you live in the following states, expect your credit-based insurance score to be a rating factor for your homeowners insurance premiums: